 Human Rights: A set of inalienable rights, as declared by the thirty articles of the Universal Declaration of Human Rights of 1948, that all human beings possess and are protected by law.

-Immigrant: A person who voluntarily and/or legally re‐locates to a country different from that in which he or she was born.
-Ex: An Irishman who migrates to the United States is an emigrant of Ireland and an immigrant to the U.S.
+Immigrant: A person who voluntarily and/or legally re‐locates to a country different from that in which they were born.
+Ex: An Irish person who migrates to the United States is an emigrant of Ireland and an immigrant to the U.S.

 Inclusion: The act of creating involvement, environments, and empowerment in which any individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
-An inclusive and welcoming climate with equal access to opportunities and resources embrace differences and offers respect in words and actions for all people.
+An inclusive environment ensures all members of the UConn community can study and work in an affirming and welcoming institutional climate.
+UConn recognizes its responsibility to provide equal access to opportunities and resources that embrace differences and offers respect in words and actions for all people.

 Indian/East Indian: Accurately defined as one who originates from the Indian continent or East Indies.
 Use Indian American if referring to someone born in the U.S. of Eastern Indian descent.
-The term has inaccurately been applied to Native people who inhabited North America before it became the United States; the preferred term for that group is American Indian.
+The term has inaccurately been applied to Native people who inhabited North America before it became the United States; the preferred term for that group is Native American.